 Copyright © Nucleus Medical Media, Inc.

 Currently, no treatment can cure this condition.
 Scientists are exploring ways to create alternate growth factors which can bypass the missing receptor and lead to normal bone growth.
 They may offer the possibility of enhanced stature to future families who have children with achondroplasia.

 Treatment with human growth hormone has been used for over a decade.
 It effectively increases bone growth rate, at least in the first year of life.
 There have been few studies looking at whether children treated with growth hormone achieve greater adult height.

-Surgery is sometimes needed to correct specific skeletal deformities.
+Surgery can correct specific skeletal deformities:

 Genetic Counseling for Achondroplasia

 You cannot prevent a genetic disorder.
 Genetic counseling can help you address and discuss the chances that your child will have achondroplasia.
 You may consider this counseling if you are planning on having a child and have a family history of genetic conditions.

 MAKE AN APPOINTMENT